dvreeze/dbutilities/README.md

 In particular,
 see [create Oracle sample database](https://www.oracletutorial.com/getting-started/create-oracle-sample-database-for-practice/) for instructions on how to create the sample database from [Oracle database tutorial](https://www.oracletutorial.com/).
+Many thanks to [oracletutorial.com](https://www.oracletutorial.com/) for this sample database.

 Steps: